Abu Kamara (footballer, born 1997): Club career

 a hattrick for Kuching City F.C. on a goal-scoring spree as they trashed Selangor F.C.
 II 5-1 in their Premier League match at Petaling Jaya City Council Stadium.

+At the end of the season, Abu-Kamara won the Malaysian Premier League top goal-scorer with 11 goals which left Faisal Halim and Zulhilmi de Paula way far behind.

 International career

 He made his debut for the Liberia national football team on 3 September 2021 in a World Cup qualifier against Nigeria, a 0–2 away loss.
 He substituted Terrence Tisdell in the 57th minute.